gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 17. **variable** New variable 2019_compactness_mean (*type: float64*\*): Calculate the mean compactness score for 2019 Districts (using D_awr_2019) -> summary_stats
 18. **variable** New variable 2019_compactness_max (*type: float64*\*): Calculate the maximum compactness score for 2019 Districts (using D_awr_2019) -> summary_stats

+#### Comparative Analysis
+1. **variable** New data frame original_sstats; populate with minimum, mean, and maximum compactness score and percentage of Republican votes assigned to each district in 2016 and 2019 from 07_Lab07_PartisanGerrymandering.pdf

 \* **Deviation from original study:** that the original form of area field was decimal with unspecified precision; the aw field has a specified precision of 6.
 By default, geopandas' area calculator works in float 64 and that is what is used in this analysis.

 ### Analysis

-This analysis is testing the null hypothesis that there is no difference between the compactness scores and percent of Republican votes generated for each Congressional district in 2016 and 2019 in this analysis as compared to the [original lab handout]().
+This analysis is testing the null hypothesis that there is no difference between the compactness scores and percent of Republican votes generated for each Congressional district in 2016 and 2019 in this analysis as compared to the original lab handout (see docs/07_Lab07_partisanGerrymandering.pdf).

+This file includes a table of summary statistics consisting of the minimum, mean, and maximum compactness score and percentage of Republican votes assigned to each district in 2016 and 2019.
+If the summary stats generated by this
 Describe the methods of analysis that will directly test the hypotheses or provide results to answer the research questions.
 This section should explicitly define any spatial / statistical *models* and their *parameters*, including *grouping* criteria, *weighting* criteria, and *significance thresholds*.
 Also explain any follow-up analyses or validations.